talha-shafqat/leanix-k8s-connector/README.md

 - [helm client is installed](https://helm.sh/docs/using_helm/#installing-the-helm-client)
 - [git is installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

+#### Helm 2 requirements

-On the server-side the Helm server component Tiller must be deployed into the Kubernetes cluster.
+On the server-side the Helm server component Tiller must be deployed into the Kubernetes cluster, when you are not using Helm 3.

 - [Installing Tiller](https://helm.sh/docs/using_helm/#installing-tiller)